 After the art, it was time to go back to the resort to sleep and then get up early in the morning to catch my flight out.
 So early that other than the trip back to the airport there is or was nothing to share.

-When you want to take trips like I do and have the time of your life, remember to travel with TZort.
+When you want to take trips as I do and have the time of your life, remember to travel with TZort.